 Examples of these exercises include:

-Performing heavy compound exercises first will illicit the greatest hormonal response from your body, producing the best overall results from your training.
+Performing heavy compound exercises first will elicit the greatest hormonal response from your body, producing the best overall results from your training.

 Next, you should perform your secondary exercises.
 These type of exercises include: